 B. The Vice Chairperson of the Senate shall be an elected Senator, elected annually by the majority of the Senate.
 The Vice Chairperson of the Senate shall function as the Chairperson of the Senate in the event that the Chairperson shall be absent or for any reason is unable to fulfill his/her duties.

 C. The Secretary of the Senate shall be an elected Senator, elected annually by the majority of the Senate.
 The Secretary shall notify all Senators of all duly called Senate meetings.
 The Secretary shall cause to be transmitted to the President, the Vice President for Academic Affairs, and Dean of Academic Affairs (amended 3/2003), the Chair of the Council of Classified Staff (amended 11/2001), and to the faculty, a digest of all Senate meetings.
 The Secretary shall keep roll (amended 1/2002).
-The Secretary of the Senate shall forward all approved changes in the Constitution, Bylaws, and Handbook to the person responsible for editing and publishing the Handbook by June 15 of each year.” (proposed change by Faculty Senate 10/05/07)
+The Secretary of the Senate shall forward all approved changes in the Constitution, Bylaws, and Handbook to the person responsible for editing and publishing the Handbook by June 15 of each year.” (proposed change by Faculty Senate 10/05/07).

 D. The Parliamentarian shall be appointed annually by the Executive Committee.
 The Parliamentarian shall advise the presiding officer on parliamentary procedure.
 The Historian shall be an elected Senator, elected annually by the majority of the Senate.
 The Historian will keep and maintain all Senate records and will update and record changes in the Constitution, Bylaws, and Handbook.
 The Historian shall be responsible for insuring the security and continuity of all Senate records.
+We need to work on this section.
+We currently have a Historian/Archivist.
+We do not have a Parlamentarian.

 ARTICLE VIII: AMENDMENTS